 [RSSjb location=”us” local=”Southlake, tx” gsearch=”Southlake”]

 Intervals of clouds and sunshine.
-Very hot.
-High 103F.
-Winds SW at 10 to 15 mph.
+Slight chance of a rain shower.
+High 63F.
+Winds SSE at 10 to 15 mph.